tonchis/hatch/README.md

 Usage
 -----

-An address without a street?
-A person without a name?
-Those are not valid objects!
-Why should you have them hanging around your system?

 Tell `Hatch` how to certify the attributes of your models, and it will give you the appropriate object.